Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenHMDVR.md

 +0 = Display until timeout, if any.
 Will wait forever if there isn't any timeout!
 +1 = Dismiss via keyboard keypress.
 +2 = Dismiss via mouse click or mousepad tap.
++4 = Dismiss via press of a button on a connected VR controller, e.g., touch controller.

 [bufferSize, imagingFlags, stereoMode] = [PsychOpenHMDVR](PsychOpenHMDVR)('GetClientRenderingParameters', hmd);